Super Bowl VIII: First quarter

-As they had the two previous Super Bowls, the Dolphins won the coin toss and elected to receive.
+As they had in the two previous Super Bowls, the Dolphins won the coin toss and elected to receive.
 The Dolphins dominated the Vikings right from the beginning, scoring touchdowns on two 10-play drives in the first quarter.
-Said Jim Langer, "It was obvious from the beginning that our offense could overpower their defense."
+Said center Jim Langer, "It was obvious from the beginning that our offense could overpower their defense."
 The two drives were very similar, both containing 8 rushes, 2 passes (both of which were complete), one third-down conversion, and four first downs picked up, while Miami did not get penalized.
-First, Dolphins defensive back Jake Scott gave his team good field position by returning the opening kickoff 31 yards to the Miami 38-yard line.
-Then Mercury Morris ran right for four yards, Larry Csonka crashed through the middle for two, and quarterback Bob Griese completed a 13-yard pass to tight end Jim Mandich to advance the ball to the Vikings 43-yard line.
-Csonka then ran on second down for 16 yards, then Griese completed a six-yard pass to receiver Marlin Briscoe to the 21-yard line.
-Three more running plays, two by Csonka and one by Morris moved the ball to the Vikings 5-yard line.
-Csonka then finished the drive with a five-yard touchdown run.
+First, Dolphins safety Jake Scott gave his team good field position by returning the opening kickoff 31 yards to the Miami 38-yard line.
+Then running back Mercury Morris ran right for four yards, fullback Larry Csonka crashed through the middle for two, and quarterback Bob Griese completed a 13-yard pass to tight end Jim Mandich to advance the ball to the Vikings 43-yard line.
+Csonka then ran on second down for 16 yards (his longest run of the game), then Griese completed a 6-yard pass to wide receiver Marlin Briscoe to the 21-yard line.
+Three more running plays, two by Csonka and one by Morris, moved the ball to the Vikings 5-yard line.
+Csonka then finished the drive with a 5-yard touchdown run.